 Is there more going on in the hookup scene than meets (men’s) eyes?
-Hooking up with beautiful women is many men’s fantasy.
-That is why so many are making bookings at the /escorts-vienna-586/ page.
 The college hookup scene is typically understood as a male-dominated environment-where men are mainly in charge of sexual initiation, parties are often centered around fraternity houses, treating women as sex objects is common, and women engage in sexual displays, including kissing each other, in order to arouse male interest.
-Which all sounds like the starting of a dorm room porn film on sites such as Nu Bay.

 Yet, in the forthcoming April 2014 issue of Gender & Society, a team of researchers observes that for some women the super-straight environment of college hookups is also a setting “to explore and to later verify bisexual, lesbian, or queer sexual identities.”
-Turns out public kissing and threesomes play an important role-and that not all of that sex play is about performing for men’s pleasure.
-Sometimes when a woman is trying to find the perfect strap on, they’re not focused on how the man will see the experience to come.
+Turns out public kissing and threesomes play an important role – and that not all of that sex play is about performing for men’s pleasure.

 In a recent survey of college students about hooking up,

 - 40 percent of women who called themselves lesbians had had oral sex or intercourse with men;